 The first time that a complaint is raised with the Council it will follow a standard complaints management process with the appropriate area.

-Complaint handled by the manager of a business unit
+Complaint handled by the manager of a team

 If the complaint you have raised has not resulted in an appropriate resolution or you have concerns about the way the council has dealt with you, you can ask for a manager to look into your complaint.